danweitzel/mb_nmitml/README.md

-# mb_nmitml
+# Read Me

-MB Workshop: non-mathematical introduction to machine learning
+This repository holds the code and slides for the non-mathematical introduction to machine learning for social scientists workshop in the CSU Methods Bites series.